hubertrybka/serifs/README.md

                   Path to data file
 -n N_SAMPLES, --n_samples N_SAMPLES
                   Number of samples to generate for each latent vector.
-If > 1, the variety of the generated molecules will be increased by using dropout.
--c CONFIG, --config CONFIG
+If > 1, the variety of the generated molecules will be increased by using dropout (default = 10) -c CONFIG, --config CONFIG
                   Path to config file (default: config_files/pred_config.ini) -m MODEL_PATH, --model_path MODEL_PATH
-                  Path to model weights
--v VERBOSITY, --verbosity VERBOSITY
+                  Path to model weights (default: models/GRUv3_ECFP/epoch_150.pt) -v VERBOSITY, --verbosity VERBOSITY
                   Verbosity level (0 - silent, 1 - progress, 2 - verbose)
 -u USE_CUDA, --use_cuda USE_CUDA